itamar-stahl/ShowOff/README.md

 your attention to your closes ones and distracts your mind from the things you want to do.

 There are many screen time tracker apps.
-Yet, they all have one big vulnerability:
+Yet, they all suffer from one crucial vulnerability:
 They leave you alone in front of the enemy.
 What if it is stronger?

 Installing _ShowOff_ is an act of humbleness.
 It might be too optimistic to hope we can beat